SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteversioncontextinfo.md

 ![38][img1]

-Exists to be able to give the connector relevant information for QuoteVersion specific operations, like SendQuoteVersion.
+Exists to be able to give the connector relevant information for QuoteVersion-specific operations, like `SendQuoteVersion`.

 ## string ERPClientKey